yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 [regulations]: It turns out light is essential for the human wellbeing, so there is a minimal amount of daylight a dwelling must receive defined by regulations.

-The way daylight evaluation is usually implemented is raytracing [radiosity].
-Interestingly enough, all current software solutions (Ladybug: https://www.ladybug.tools/ladybug.html, Climate Studio: https://www.solemma.com/climatestudio) internally depend on a raytracing package called Radiance (https://github.com/LBNL-ETA/Radiance/tree/master).
-This will be important later.
+The way daylight evaluation is usually implemented today is raytracing [radiosity].
+Interestingly enough, all current software solutions (Ladybug: https://www.ladybug.tools/ladybug.html, Climate
+Studio: https://www.solemma.com/climatestudio) internally depend on a raytracing package called Radiance (https://github.com/LBNL-ETA/Radiance/tree/master), and for various reasons, both Radiance itself and the way it is integrated into daylighting products is a few orders of magnitude too slow to be useful as a machine learning feedback function.
+Having some knowledge of computers, we believed those orders of magnitude could be reclaimed, and thus our first quest was to build a fast daylight evaluator for our internal use [external].

 [radiosity]: Although there are analytical ways used for simpler scenes that were used before the wide adoption computers of in architecture studios.

+[external]: About a year later, this evaluator was also released externally.

+# Ray Tracing

-To bridge this closer to the videogame audience, the daylighting evaluation is very similar to what game developers call light baking: computing light simulation for static scenes and baking the results into planar (lightmaps) or spatial (light probes) textures, so that we know how a scene is lit without having to compute it at runtime.
+To bridge this closer to the videogame audience, daylight evaluation is very similar to what game developers call light baking: computing light simulation for static scenes and baking the results into planar (lightmaps) or spatial (light probes) textures, so that we know how a scene is lit without having to compute it at runtime.
 The differences between daylight evaluation and light baking come down to how the results are used, not how they are computed.
 Compared to light baking, daylight evaluation doesn't care about color, only intensity, nor does it need to produce information about which direction the light is coming from for the light probes.
-Daylighting also only needs to simulate perfectly diffuse (Lambertian) materials, making some parts of the raytracer simpler.
-Additionally, there's a few peripheral bits about interpretting the results that are specific to the AEC industry regulations that I am going to purposefully ignore, and instead focus on raytracing, which I believe looks the same as it would in a computer graphics application.
+Daylighting also only needs to simulate perfectly diffuse (Lambertian) materials, making some parts simpler.
+There's also a few peripheral bits about interpretting the results that are specific to the AEC industry regulations that I am going to purposefully ignore, and instead focus on raytracing, which I believe looks the same as it would in a computer graphics application.

-# Ray Tracing

 (XXX: Picture)